Commitment to the SDGs

 Every year on October 10, Eyes Day, we have a day to think about visual impairment with students.
 For this day's lesson, Mr. Kuritani, who is visually impaired and lives with a guide dog, visited CGK Preschool.

-If you do not know about visual impairment, it is easy to feel sorry for those who are blind, but it is important to understand that blindness does not mean that you cannot do everything, that you can live a happy life even though you have some disabilities due to blindness, and that it is difficult and important to imagine a different position and situation from your own, not through knowledge, but through talk and experience with those who are blind or visually impaired.
+If you don't know about visual impairment, it is easy to just feel sorry for those who are blind, but it's important to understand that blindness does not mean a person can't do anything.
+People who are blind can live happy lives even though they have some disadvantages due to not being able to see.
+It is difficult, but important, to imagine a situation different from your own, not through text-book knowledge, but through talking and real life interactions with those who are blind or visually impaired.

 Making a Kaleidoscope of Microplastics

 Our 5-year-old class learned about the diversity of the oceans and how we took its' abundance for granted in the past.
 They investigated the current situation and how we have more respect for the oceans now.
 They followed up by discussing what actions they could take between June and August.
-This was centered around the SDGs Goal 14: "Let's protect the abundance of the oceans".
+This was centered around the SDG Goal #14: "Let's protect the abundance of the oceans".

 Awareness of LGBTQ+ and Diversity

-The 5-year-old Sky class at CGK Preschool has been talking about "Differences" in the context of the SDGs Goal 5 "Gender Equality" and Goal 10 "Reduced Inequalities".
+The 5-year-old Sky class at CGK Preschool has been talking about "Differences" in the context of the SDG Goal #5 "Gender Equality" and Goal #10 "Reduced Inequalities".
 To support their understanding of "Differences" they invited Jun, a transgender person who works as a nanny, as a guest for a special lesson on how to better understand LQTBQ+ and diversity.
 Jun was able to share about "Differences" in a way that was easy to understand for children.

 Earth Day

 Prior to the activity, the classes learned about the importance of separating trash and how to do so.
-The children could then apply their learn in a practical way through this Earth Day activity.
-Rather than just "picking up trash", they demonstrated their understanding that there are things that we can do to help the environment and that it is important to properly dispose of trash.
+The children could then apply what they learned in a practical way through this Earth Day activity.
+Rather than just "picking up trash", they demonstrated their understanding that there are things that we can do to help the environment and that it's important to properly dispose of trash.

 Is our relationship with nature sustainable?

 At CGK Afterschool we firmly believe in the importance of raising informed global citizens that can think critically about international issues.
 To this end the SDGs play a major role in our inquiry-based project activities.
 The driving question in the three-month theme was, 'Is Our Relationship With Nature Sustainable?'.
-The students quickly concluded that currently humanities relationship with nature is unsuitable, and they did various activities.
+The students quickly concluded that relationship humans currently have with nature isn't very good, and then they participated in various activities.

-Throughout this project students showed a great amount of interest towards sustainability and dismay at how unsustainable the current status quo is.
-At CGK we believe in helping students to become the force for change they want to see in the world and realize their own agency.
+Throughout this project, the students showed a great deal of interest in sustainability and dismay at how unsustainable the current status quo is.
+At CGK we believe in helping students to become the force for the change they want to see in the world.
+We also want to help them realize their own power to make a difference.